LinuxAtDuke/Intro-To-Linux/README.md

 *Useful Flags:*

-    -l    Long directory listing.
-Prints more detail such as file size, ownership, permissions -h    Print human-readable sizes on a long listing -a    Shows all files and folders including hidden ones (which begin with the period character) -d    When used to list a directory, lists the directory entry itself instead of its contents.
+    -l    Long directory listing with details like size, ownership, and permissions -h    Print human-readable sizes (only affects long listings) -a    Show all items, even hidden ones (whose names begin with a period) -d    If the target is a directory, list the directory instead of its contents.

 Examples: